dev-dpoudel/apbs-gateway-wiki/docs/bank.md

 ### Steps to Edit Information

 By default, form field in Bank Information section will be disabled.
-User can click on the edit button on respective forms to be able to update existing settings.
+User can click on the **Edit** button on respective forms to be able to update existing settings.

 * Click on Edit Button
 * User can now see Save and Cancel Button